Religious Attitudes on Corporal Punishment

 A few religions have spoken out against corporal punishment while others not only permit it, but declare it to be divinely mandated.

 The United Methodist Church is the first Christian denomination to take an official position against corporal punishment.
 The church passed resolutions in 2004 discouraging parents from hitting children and calling upon states to prohibit corporal punishment in schools, daycares, and residential facilities for children.
+The resolutions were renewed and strengthened at the church’s 2012 General Conference.

 In the 19th century the founder of the Baha’i faith prohibited corporal punishment of children in his scriptures.
 Some scholars say Baha’i was the first religion to oppose corporal punishment.